damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ## Review Apps (Experimental)

-We've made several addition to CI that together make some magic.
+We've made several additions to CI that, when combined, make some magic.

 You can now use predefined CI variables as a name for environments.
-In addition, you can specify an URL for the environment configuration in your `.gitlab-ci.yml`.
+In addition, you can specify a URL for the environment configuration in your `.gitlab-ci.yml` file.
 Together, these features bring the first iteration of Review Apps.

 Review apps are automatically-created environments that run your code for each branch.
-That means merge requests can be reviewed in a live running environment.
-Inspired by [Heroku's Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) which itself was inspired by [Fourchette](https://github.com/rainforestapp/fourchette).
+That means merge requests can be reviewed in a live-running environment.
+This was inspired by [Heroku's Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) which itself was inspired by [Fourchette](https://github.com/rainforestapp/fourchette).

 These are small changes, but will make a huge impact on your development flow.
 Reviewing anything from performance to interface changes becomes much easier